dabeaz/blog/2023/different-refactoring.md

 ## A Different Strategy

-Anyways, I'm staring at this code the other day and a stray thought occurs to me--"why does the code have to refactored like that?"
+Anyways, I'm staring at this code the other day and a stray thought occurs to me--"why does the code have to be refactored like that?"
 Instead of decomposing the code based on the state, maybe you could decompose it by method instead.
 Like this:

 ```python